ajhayden/TechnicalInterviewCourse/README.md

 # TechnicalInterviewCourse

 This course is designed to help Information Systems prepare for technical interviews by learning key concepts, practicing coding challenges, and reviewing solutions.
-Although designed specifically to help Information Students this course can assist anyone striving to improve in their technical interview skills.
-This repository will help a
+Although designed specifically to help Information Students this course can assist anyone striving to improve in their technical interviewing skills.
+This course is complete self-taught and provides all necessary links and practices to ensure its students success.

 The course contains the following content for the following classes:
 - Class 1: Course Introduction